Wellbeing At Work Dates For Your 2022 Calendar

 World Health Day’s message is simple: giving people access to healthcare without the prospect of financial hardship.

-Over the past 50 years, World Health Day has shone a light on numerous important public health concerns in the world.
+Over the past 50 years, World Health Day has shone a light on numerous public health concerns in the world.
 Such as mental health, child care and climate change.

-28th April | On Your Feet Britain
+26th April | On Your Feet Britain

 - Use the stairs rather than the lift